DTPrince/Arduino-Tachometer/README.md

 So.
 As seen above in my chicken scratch (forgive the phone picture) I might be able to reduce a lot of the noise, isolate both sides, and reduce the voltage to a steady 5V while acting as a semi-decent source.
 Sounds too good to be true, right?
 I kinda agree.
 But it is only two parts (alright, an op-amp is actually a ton of parts but whatever) so I might as well run some tests on it.
 I don't like the idea of a resistor voltage divider out of principal but it's definitely simple.
 Another advantage of this setup is that if I run the Vcc+ off of the 5V out power pin on the Arduino (potentially a terrible idea), the HIGH reference will be against itself and since the tach lead is isolated from the output, I don't actually care what the true voltage is.
 Yay!
 Sounds like a terrible idea to let the thing run loose and operate on whatever voltage levels it wants (if running on a battery) but what it actually means is that it self-corrects automatically just by obeying physics.
 It simply has no choice.
 I have slight misgivings about how much current the Arduino can source though.
 The op-amp should draw very little as it is being input to at least a MOhm and likely closer to 100MOhm (the analog pins have a ~100MOhm impedance which should be similar)

+**Will update with new-fangled pics soon**
+Long story short, everything is gucci and I might be able to just ditch the op-amp.
+100% a digital signal, you can even find relics of the CLK frequency, or at least a multiple of it.

 ## Musings